LOVE IS JUST A FOUR LETTER WORD

 you've learned as a kid to be an accommodator, and you're

-accustomed to always putting other's needs/feelings first, you may
+accustomed to always putting another's needs/feelings first, you

-find yourself apologizing for crimes you haven't commited--just
+may find yourself apologizing for crimes you haven't commited, just

-days or weeks could pass, before he/she stops punishing you by withdrawing,
+you've learned that days or weeks could pass, before he/she stops

 person who contacts me for help to recover from these relationships